kubevela/community/community-membership.md

    - Addresses bugs or issues discovered after code is accepted

 ## Reviewer
 Reviewers are able to review code for quality and correctness.
 They are knowledgeable about both the codebase and software engineering principles.
-They are owners on certion major features.

 ### Requirements
 - **Primary reviewer for at least 3 PRs to the codebase**
 - Knowledgeable about the codebase